 “Developing the area is important because we bring jobs down here and then people don’t have to worry about transportation to get off the peninsula to get to Manhattan to work,” says Jordan Gibbons, the councilmember’s press secretary.

-Community Board 14 district manager Jonathan Gaskin is also excited for the revitalization of the commercial sector, and believes the area has the potential to attract new residents despite its distance from Manhattan and the island’s vulnerability to hurricane damage.
+Community Board 14 district manager Jonathan Gaska is also excited for the revitalization of the commercial sector, and believes the area has the potential to attract new residents despite its distance from Manhattan and the island’s vulnerability to hurricane damage.
 Downtown didn’t suffer as much from Hurricane Sandy as other parts of the peninsula, and the city is also making transportation investments, including in a new ferry line.

-“I got to tell you, just before Sandy and right after Sandy we’ve had this influx of younger folks, we like to call them hipsters…buying in areas that people normally wouldn’t buy in,” says Gaskin.
+“I got to tell you, just before Sandy and right after Sandy we’ve had this influx of younger folks, we like to call them hipsters…buying in areas that people normally wouldn’t buy in,” says Gaska.
 He notes, however, that the community board doesn’t want any subsidized housing for people making below 60 percent AMI.

 “If we are going to attract businesses that are going to hire locally, they’re not going to come if people don’t have a little disposable income,” he says.
 “We’ve done our fair share for those in desperate need and we’re really looking for economic development and creating jobs for those in the more impoverished areas.”

-Board member Milan Taylor strongly disagrees with Gaskin.
+Board member Milan Taylor strongly disagrees with Gaska.
 He says low-income residents are already struggling with rising rents, and many who were displaced by Hurricane Sandy have been unable to afford their return.
 Affordable housing created through a rezoning should provide units for families making 30 and 40 percent Area Median Income (AMI), he said.

 “I’m very excited to see these changes come to our communities but at the same time a red flag automatically pops up and the first thing that comes to my mind is gentrification,” says Taylor, who is also worried that the economic development will benefit newcomer’s businesses rather than low-income residents of the neighborhood.